Walnut Grove Dam: Aftermath

-The Johnstown Flood, a dam collapse which killed 2,200, had occurred just the year before and made the Walnut Grove collapse much more significant.
+The Johnstown Flood, a dam collapse which killed over 2,200 people, had occurred the previous year, and the impacts of that flood made the collapse of the Walnut Grove Dam much more significant.
 The story made the front page of the New York Times.
 The week after, John Wesley Powell gave a brusque and damning account of the collapse to Congress, noting "an ignorant engineer believes the dam is safe ... for he has never seen it at flood time."
 Powell said that a hydrologic survey is a must for dam building, and that engineers need to plan for every contingency.

 Immediately, victims began suing the dam company.
 Chief among them were a pair of orphaned girls, who sued for $50,000 for the death of both parents, and Henry Wickenburg who sued for $8,000 for the destruction of his ranch.
 The orphans' suit was dismissed on technical grounds.
 The haphazard construction process led to considerable finger pointing, and no individual or company was ever held liable.
 Though the Walnut Grove Water Storage Company avoided liability, without a dam it could not avoid bankruptcy.
 It owed $100,000 to the Farmers' Loan and Trust Company in a mortgage of the placer claims, which was foreclosed on in October 1891.
 With the loss of its gold mines, the company was effectively disestablished.

 Historian David B. Dill, Jr. notes "from its conception, the Walnut Grove dam had been a disaster in the making."
 He faults Blake for lacking experience, the company for not following Robinson's plans, Nagle & Leonard for shoddy construction, and management for failing to warn those downriver.
 He notes that the disaster was little considered in Arizona, emblematic of a lack of corporate conscience and a popular admiration of the wealthy.
 At any rate, the failure of the dam served as a lesson to southwestern dam builders, whose future projects were far more meticulous than Walnut Grove.

 The dam was never rebuilt.
 All that remains of the dam is a diversion tunnel, construction roads, and some chunks of the spillway.
 The river below the dam remains a popular spot for gold hunters.